-Aarón Sánchez is an award-winning chef, TV personality, cookbook author and philanthropist.
-He is the chef/owner of Mexican restaurant Johnny Sánchez, located in New Orleans, and a judge on FOX’s hit culinary competition series MasterChef and MasterChef Junior.
-He is a partner/creative director of Cocina, the first online content platform dedicated to celebrating Latin lifestyle through its vibrant culinary culture.
-One of the world’s most distinguished Latin chefs, Aarón is passionate about preserving his family’s legacy through food and encouraging diversity in the kitchen.
+Aarón Sánchez is an award-winning chef, TV personality, author and philanthropist.
+He is chef/owner of Johnny Sánchez in New Orleans, and a judge on FOX’s hit culinary competition series MasterChef and MasterChef Junior.
+He is partner/creative director of Cocina, the first online content platform dedicated to celebrating Latin lifestyle through its vibrant culinary culture.
+Aarón grew up in the restaurant business and is passionate about preserving his family’s legacy through food and encouraging diversity in the kitchen.

-Aarón has starred in multiple Food Network shows, most notably as a long-term judge on the award-winning series Chopped and Chopped Junior.
-He was the host of the Emmy-nominated Cooking Channel series, Taco Trip, and has appeared on a number of other shows including: Next Iron Chef, Best Thing I Ever Ate, Best.
-Ever and Guilty Pleasures.
-Additionally, Aarón was the host of two Spanish-language shows on Fox Life, 3 Minutos con Aarón, and MOTOCHEFS.
+Aarón has starred in multiple Food Network shows, most notably as a judge on Chopped and Chopped Jr. He was the host of Cooking Channel’s Emmy-nominated series, Taco Trip, and has appeared on a numerous other shows including; Iron Chef and Best Thing I Ever Ate.
+Additionally, Aarón hosted two Spanish-language shows on Fox Life, 3 Minutos con Aarón and MOTOCHEFS.

-Celebrated by both critics and contemporaries, Aarón has won a James Beard Award for Television Studio Program (2014) and has been recognized by the Hispanic Federation and NBC Latino as a leader for the Hispanic community.
+Aarón has won a James Beard Award for Television Studio Program and was recognized by the Hispanic Federation with the Premio Orgullo Award for being a leader in the Hispanic community.
 In 2016, Aarón founded the Aarón Sánchez Scholarship Fund (ASSF), an initiative empowering aspiring chefs from the Latin community.
-ASSF provides recipients with full culinary scholarships to the International Culinary Center (ICC) in New York City as well as mentorship opportunities.
+ASSF provides recipients with full culinary scholarships to the International Culinary Center (ICC) in New York City and ongoing mentorship.

-Aarón’s creativity extends beyond the kitchen.
-He is a partner at Daredevil Tattoo in NYC, a world-famous tattoo shop and museum.
-He is an avid music lover and enjoys cooking to the sounds of the Alabama Shakes, Amos Lee, Lenny Kravitz and The Cure.
+Aarón’s love for the arts extends beyond the kitchen.
+He is a partner in world-renowned tattoo shop and museum, Daredevil Tattoo in NYC.
+An avid music lover, he enjoys cooking to the sounds of Portugal the Man, Shakey Graves, Café Tacvba, Alabama Shakes, Tank and The Bangas, Amos Lee, Lianne La Havas, and Lenny Kravitz.
 He has a son, Yuma, and lives in New Orleans, LA.